rukmalhe/TestExcellence/README.md

-# TestNG Framework for RESTful Booker
+# TestExcellence is TestNg Framework for software testing.

-This repository contains a TestNG-based framework to test the restful-booker.herokuapp.com API.
+This repository is a TestNG-based framework for testing REST API.

 ## Programming Language
 * Java 23